linuxserver-archive/Unraid-DVB-Plugin/source/UnraidDVB/usr/local/emhttp/plugins/UnraidDVB/README.md

 **unRAID DVB Edition**

 This plugin from linuxserver.io allows you to easily install a modified unRAID version with DVB drivers compiled.
-Remember to add --device=/dev/dvb to the extra parameters in the MythTV/TVHeadEnd docker.(Already present for Sat-ip)
+Remember to add --device=/dev/dvb to the extra parameters in any docker container.(Already present for Sat-ip)

 There are four versions available:
 * LibreELEC for most DVB cards.